Kyle Tucker Player Props: Astros vs. Blue Jays

 Kyle Tucker At The Plate

-- Tucker leads Houston in slugging percentage (.462) thanks to 21 extra-base hits.
+- Tucker leads Houston with a slugging percentage of .455, fueled by 21 extra-base hits.

-- Among qualified hitters, he ranks 36th in batting average, while his on-base percentage ranks 45th and he is 58th in slugging.
+- Among qualifying batters in MLB play, he ranks 40th in batting average, 50th in on-base percentage, and 60th in slugging.

-- In 65.5% of his 58 games this season, Tucker has picked up at least one hit.
-He's also had 17 multi-hit games.
+- Tucker has picked up a hit in 64.4% of his 59 games this season, with multiple hits in 28.8% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.